kneeraazon404/kneeraazon404/README.md

 </br>
 - 👯 I’m looking to collaborate on building cool Web Apps
 </br>
-- 💬 Ask me about Python, JavaScript, Django, ReactJS, CSS, TailwindCSS
+- 💬 Ask me about Python, JavaScript, Django, ReactJS, CSS, TailwindCSS and NextJS
 </br>
 - 🤔 I’m looking for help with Freelancing
 </br>